OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 If you don't have access to a jailbroken device, you can patch and repackage the target app to load a dynamic library at startup.
 This way, you can instrument the app and can do pretty much everything you need for a dynamical analysis (of course, you can't break out of the sandbox that way, but you usually don't need to).
 This technique however works only on if the app binary isn't FairPlay-encrypted (i.e. obtained from the app store).

-Thanks to Apple's confusing provisioning and code signing system, re-singing an app is more challenging t than one would expect. iOS will refuse to run an app unless you get the provisioning profile and code signature header absolutely right.
+Thanks to Apple's confusing provisioning and code signing system, re-singing an app is more challenging than one would expect. iOS will refuse to run an app unless you get the provisioning profile and code signature header absolutely right.
 This requires you to learn about a whole lot of concepts - different types of certificates, BundleIDs, application IDs, team identifiers, and how they are tied together using Apple's build tools.
 Suffice it to say, getting the OS to run a particular binary that hasn't been built using the default way (XCode) can be an daunting process.

 The toolset we're going to use consists of optool, Apple's build tools and some shell commands.
 Our method is inspired by the resign script from Vincent Tan's Swizzler project [4].
 An alternative way of repackaging using different tools was described by NCC group [5].